grimetone/Databases/Assignment4/README.md

 GRANT INSERT ON classicmodels . orderdetails TO 'Sales';

 -- Grant permissions to Human Resources

 GRANT SELECT ON classicmodels . offices TO 'Human_Resources';
 GRANT SELECT ON classicmodels . employees TO 'Human_Resources';
 GRANT DELETE ON classicmodels . employees TO 'Human_Resources';
 GRANT UPDATE ON classicmodels . employees TO 'Human_Resources';
 GRANT INSERT ON classicmodels . employees TO 'Human_Resources';

+-- Grant permissions to Bookkeeping

 GRANT SELECT ON classicmodels . orders TO 'Bookkeeping';
 GRANT SELECT ON classicmodels . orderdetails TO 'Bookkeeping';
 GRANT SELECT ON classicmodels . customers TO 'Bookkeeping';
-GRANT SELECT ON classicmodels . payments TO 'Bookkeeping';
+GRANT SELECT ON classicmodels . payments TO 'Bookkeeping';`
-`

 #### IT
 IT users has been granted every permission to every table, however this is risky and IT should in the least be split into senior IT roles whom have the ability to remove and add tables/databases and less senior roles without these permissions.